-F. CORPORATE GOVERNANCE AND OTHER ADDITIONAL INFORMATION
+E. CORPORATE GOVERNANCE AND OTHER ADDITIONAL INFORMATION

-F.1.
+E.1.
 Directors renewals and appointments and composition of the Board of Directors

-The Company's combined general meeting held on June 9, 2020 (the "General Meeting") approved all the proposed renewals of terms of office of directors.
-In particular, it renewed the terms of office as director of Mr. Gilles GRAPINET, Chairman and Chief Executive Officer, for a period of three years and thereby reiterated its confidence until 2023.
-It also renewed the terms of office as directors of Ms. Giulia FITZPATRICK and Mr. Aldo CARDOSO for a period of three years and ratified the interim appointment of Mr. Daniel SCHMUCKI as director and the nomination of Mr. Gilles ARDITTI and Mr. Jos DIJSSELHOF as censors.
+The Company's Annual General Meeting held on June 9, 2020 approved all the proposed renewals of terms of office of directors.
+In particular, it renewed the terms of office as Director of Mr. Gilles Grapinet, Ms. Giulia Fitzpatrick and Mr. Aldo Cardoso.
+It has also ratified the cooptation of Mr. Daniel Schmucki as Director and Mr. Gilles Arditti and Mr. Johannes Dijsselhof as censors.